Directed by Alan Coulter | Written by Robin Green & Mitchell Burgess | 47 min

 9.4 / 10

-Detractors of The Sopranos call into question the show’s frequent pit-stops into Tony’s dreams (especially in later seasons).
-I can understand where these views come from, but I have always been a fan of these scenes.
+The few detractors of The Sopranos call into question the show’s frequent pit-stops into Tony’s dreams (especially in later seasons).
+I can understand where some of these views come from, but, personally, I’m a big fan of these types of Soprano scenes.
 They go a long way in expanding the scope of the show, tossing in a little metaphysical voodoo to go along with with your traditional mob thrills.

 Dream sequences have always been common in TV, mostly as an easy way to inform the plot, but rarely does TV lend itself to outright surrealism.
-Of course, the David Lynch-helmed Twin Peaks is the most famous example, but The Sopranos reaches high watermarks in this area too, the reason being is that it is not only captivating, but also unique.
+Of course, the David Lynch-helmed Twin Peaks is the most famous example, but The Sopranos reaches high watermarks in this area, too.

-It’s easy to dub most any surreal dream sequence in TV or film to be Lynchian.
-David Lynch certainly has the modern-day trademark on weird and spooky meta-shit, which makes it hard to come up with something both surreal and unique nowadays.
-But David Chase and The Sopranos crew manage to put a stamp on their own brand of subconscious showmanship with nary a rip-off in sight.
+It’s easy to dub most any surreal dream-sequence in TV or film to be Lynchian.
+David Lynch certainly has the modern-day trademark on weird and spooky meta-shit, which makes it hard to come up with something which is both surreal and unique nowadays.
+However, David Chase and The Sopranos manage to craft a unique brand of subconscious showmanship with nary a rip-off in sight.

 The Sopranos’ earlier dream sequences could probably be called Lynchian, but “Isabella” and other surreal Sopranos classics like “Funhouse” and “The Test Dream” have their own signature touch.
 That touch is based in realism.
-The characters in Dream Land don’t act any differently than they would in the waking world and so the dreams feel realistic, but still with hints of surrealism.
-There’s no dancing midgets or anthropomorphic rabbits per se, but there is a decidedly unreal atmosphere.
+The characters in Dream Land don’t act any differently than they would in the waking world, and so the dreams feel realistic, but still with an otherworldly quality.
+There’s no dancing midgets or anthropomorphic rabbits, per se, but there is a decidedly unreal atmosphere.

 In a separate encounter, Tony takes her out to lunch and, while enraptured with her words, has a vision of her in a house in the old country, with a newborn baby suckling at her breast.
 A strangely beautiful scene, a subconscious hallucination stemming from his own mother’s lack of love.

-The big shock is that the whole thing was just a subconscious hallucination—Isabella and his encounters with her were all in his head.
-Tony, and we the audience, don’t find this out until the end of the episode, when Tony’s neighbor Cooze mentions that there never was an Isabella.
+The big shock is that the whole thing was just a subconscious hallucination—Isabella and his time spent with her were all in his head.
+Tony, and the audience, doesn’t find this out until the end of the episode, when Tony’s neighbor Cooze mentions that there never was an Isabella.
 Even a scene earlier in the episode in which Carmela saw Isabella and made a comment about her is rendered null and void, as she denies it ever having happened.

 While Tony is busy sleepwalking through his daydreams, Uncle Junior—at behest of mother Livia—has ordered the hit on his own nephew.
 Typical of The Sopranos, the two African Americans who are hired to do the job fail miserably and hysterically.
 Even the depressed Tony cracks a laugh as he escapes the assassination plot, but not before he crashes his car and ends up in the hospital.

 In the hospital, the feds and Agent Harris briefly talk to Tony and Carmela regarding a possible witness-protection deal.
-It is a great scene, once again underlying Family and family, and the exchanges between Tony and Carm are perfect: “I took an oath, Carm.”
+It is a great scene, once again underlying Family and family.
+The exchanges between Tony and Carm are perfect: “I took an oath, Carm.”
 “What are you, some kid in a treehouse?”

-The therapy scenes also remain top-notch, as we chart Tony’s emotional path throughout the episode, from severely depressed (“I’m like King Midas in reverse.
+The therapy scenes also remain top-notch, as we get to chart Tony’s emotional path throughout the episode—from severely depressed (“I’m like King Midas in reverse.
 Everything I touch turns to shit”) to having a newfound lust for life (“You know, when I was depressed, I said I didn’t wanna live.
 Well, I’ll tell you something.
 I didn’t want to die.
-Every fuckin particle of my being was fightin to live”).
+Every fuckin’ particle of my being was fightin’ to live”).
 The attempted hit on his life has fueled Tony with a new sense of purpose and he anxiously awaits the moment of reckoning as the episode closes.

 - Also, later in the episode, Tony goes up to bed right before another Isabella scene, implying that it all happened while dreaming.

-- When Carmela sees Isabella—which we know happened in Tony’s dream—she threatens to cut his dick off.
-Carmela often fires back with snappy retorts, but one this extreme should be another tip off that Tony is dreaming, along with the Freudian castration anxiety implications.
+- When Carmela sees Isabella—which we now know was just a dream—she threatens to cut his dick off.
+Carmela often fires back with snappy retorts, but one this extreme should be another tip off that this is Tony’s imagination, along with the Freudian castration-anxiety implications.

 - “Thousand bucks for Honus Wagner and jack shit for Jesus.”